simitomorrow/GENCG/Day 03.md

 ## Animating a Maze into a Clockwork

 Today's topic was about visualising the passing of time - an abstract form of a clock if you will.
-My mind immediatly ran to an idea I had to scrap yesterday because a lack of time.
+My mind immediately ran to an idea I had to scrap yesterday because a lack of time.

 In the same course a friend created this maze the day before which he wanted to animate (rotate each part on the grid): <br>
-Unfortunately to our knowledge, there is no easy way to rotate the squares around an axis for each grid tile.
+Unfortunately, to our knowledge, there is no easy way to rotate the squares around an axis for each grid tile.

 ![Maze Idea](content/day03/lab.png)

-push(), rotate(), translate and pop() are cumbersome to work with and we wouldn't know of any method to access drawn rectangles in p5.js
+push(), rotate(), translate and pop() are cumbersome to work with, and we wouldn't know of any method to access drawn rectangles in p5.js

-So I had to the housework and keep track of my rectangles myself.
+So I had to do the housework and keep track of my rectangles myself.

 ```js
 let mazeTiles = []